 The adjustable mode option is also found on the Vibrelli Mini, but the adjustment knob on the Sterling is much easier to use.
-Pumping is smooth, but the integrated head does not offer the ergonomics of a flex hose pump such as the Pro Bike Tool Mini.
-The integrated gauge is easy to read, but it is sometimes less visible, depending on pumping position, than the inline gauge found on the Pro Bike Tool Mini.
+Pumping is smooth, but the integrated head does not offer the ergonomics of a flex hose pump such as the Pro Bike Tool.
+The built-in gauge is easy to read, but it is sometimes less visible.

 Looks and Design

 This is a nice looking pump.
-It has an integrated gauge on the pump head, which is round, rather than the inline gauge style found on the Pro Bike Tool Mini.
+It has an integrated gauge on the pump head, which is round, rather than the inline gauge style found on the Pro Bike Tool.
 The gauge is accurate to within 5psi, so it gives a good indicator of pumping progress.
-We like that the pump head easily switches between Presta and Schrader, but the seal on valves is less than ideal, and we would gladly take the extra effort of a thread on connection for the increased seal.
-The pressure/volume selector knob is a nice feature, but pumps without them such as the Silca Pocket Impero have similar if not better performance across the pressure volume spectrum.
+We like that the pump head easily switches between Presta and Schrader, but the seal on valves is less than ideal.
+We would gladly take the extra effort of a thread on connection for the increased seal.
+The pressure/volume selector knob is a nice feature, but pumps without them such as the Silca Pocket Impero have similar if not better performance across the pressure/volume spectrum.

 The Sterling is a nice compact size at 20cm and fits well in a jersey pocket.
 It weighs 140g, putting it in the middle of the mini pump weight range for the products we tested.
 It comes with a frame mount bracket that has a pump head plug to prevent contamination.
-If portability is a top concern, the Topeak Race Rocket and Lezyne Pressure Drive will be able to offer up what you're looking for.
+If portability is a top concern, the Topeak Race Rocket and Lezyne Pressure Drive are ideal.

 The pump head showed deterioration during testing.
-The seal on valve stems was never great, but it definitely got worse with use.
-While the rest the pump held up well during testing, the Editors' Choice award-winning Lezyne Road Drive or Lezyne Gauge Drive will offer a higher level of durability, scoring an 8 and 7, respectively, out of 10.
+The seal on valve stems was never great, but it got worse with use.
+While the rest the pump held up well during testing, the Editors' Choice award-winning Lezyne Road Drive or Lezyne Gauge Drive will offer a higher level of durability.

 Overall, the Sterling is a quality mini pump, with good all-around performance.
 Unfortunately, the pump head does not provide a good seal on valve stems, and also lacks durability.